BriansFarr/MarvelWiki/README.md

 ### MVP

-> Marvel Wiki will let users search by comic name, character name, or movie name, returning back info about that search term using Marvel API.
+> Marvel Wiki is a web application that will allow users to search through all their favorite heroes and browse though new ones.
+By entering the name of a heros in the search bar a details page will allow users to view different comic and movies that their hero has appeared in.
+User may then click on the container of the comic book/movie and get further details.

 _The **Project Title** Marvel Wiki

 <br>

 #### MVP Goals

-- _Make comic, character, and movie names all searchable,_
+- _Form accepting heroes names and saving user term to state._
-- _Return info including cover photos of the search term._
+- _API call to Marvel open data._
-- _Have seperate pages for books, movies, and characters_
+- _Details Component_
-- _Link between characters and movies/comic from search results._
+- _Link between heroes/details pages._
 - _etc._

 <br>